Qorvo (QRVO)

 9. Earnings Per Share

-Sadly for Qorvo, its EPS declined by 1.8% annually over the last five years while its revenue grew by 2.8%.
-This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.
+Sadly for Qorvo, its EPS declined by 3.5% annually over the last five years while its revenue was flat.
+This tells us the company struggled because its fixed cost base made it difficult to adjust to choppy demand.

 Qorvo Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of Qorvo’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Qorvo’s operating margin was flat this quarter but declined by 20 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+We can take a deeper look into Qorvo’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Qorvo’s operating margin expanded this quarter but declined by 20.3 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 10. Cash Is King